niwazukihon/cf_ai_vndb-agent/README.md

 ### Prerequisites

-- Node 20+
+- Node 20+.
-- `pnpm` (or `npm` — adapt the commands below)
+- `pnpm` (or `npm` — adapt the commands below).
-- A Cloudflare account with Workers, D1, Vectorize, and Workers AI enabled (all available on the free plan)
+- A Cloudflare account with Workers, D1, Vectorize, and Workers AI enabled (all available on the free plan).
-- Cloudflare's `wrangler` logged in: `npx wrangler login`
+- Cloudflare's `wrangler` logged in: `npx wrangler login`.
 - The VNDB database dump extracted at `../vndb/vndb-db-YYYY-MM-DD/` (sibling of this folder).
 Grab the latest from <https://dl.vndb.org/dump/vndb-db-latest.tar.zst>.

 ### Install dependencies